Vought F4U Corsair: Marine Corps combat

 VMF-113 was activated on 1 January 1943 at Marine Corps Air Station El Toro as part of Marine Base Defense Air Group 41.
 They were soon given their full complement of 24 F4U Corsairs.
 On 26 March 1944, while escorting four B-25 bombers on a raid over Ponape, they recorded their first enemy kills, downing eight Japanese aircraft.
 In April of that year, VMF-113 was tasked with providing air support for the landings at Ujelang.
 Since the assault was unopposed, the squadron quickly returned to striking Japanese targets in the Marshall Islands for the remainder of 1944.

 Corsairs were flown by the "Black Sheep" Squadron (VMF-214, led by Marine Major Gregory "Pappy" Boyington) in an area of the Solomon Islands called "The Slot".
 Boyington was credited with 22 kills in F4Us (of 28 total, including six in an AVG P-40, although his score with the AVG has been disputed).
 Other noted Corsair pilots of the period included VMF-124's Kenneth Walsh, James E. Swett, Archie Donahue, and Bill "Casey" Case; VMF-215's Robert M. Hanson and Donald Aldrich; and VF-17's Tommy Blackburn, Roger Hedrick, and Ira Kepford.
 Nightfighter versions equipped Navy and Marine units afloat and ashore.

 One particularly unusual kill was scored by Marine Lieutenant R. R. Klingman of VMF-312 (the "Checkerboards") over Okinawa.
 Klingman was in pursuit of a Japanese twin-engine aircraft at high altitude when his guns jammed due to the gun lubrication thickening from the extreme cold.
 He flew into and chopped off the enemy's tail with the large propeller of the Corsair.
 Despite smashing 5 in off the end of his propeller blades, he managed to land safely after this aerial ramming attack.
 He was awarded the Navy Cross.

-At war's end, Corsairs were ashore on Okinawa, combating the kamikaze, and also were flying from fleet and escort carriers.
+At war's end, Corsairs were ashore on Okinawa, combating the kamikaze, and were also flying from fleet and escort carriers.
 VMF-312, VMF-323, and VMF-224 and some other Marine units met with success in the Battle of Okinawa.